 Two more years of data have been processed for the Quality Controlled Eddy Correlation (QCECOR) value-added product (VAP).
 This VAP provides improved surface turbulence flux measurements to the ARM user community.
 Data now extend from 2003 to October 2017 for all systems at the Southern Great Plains (SGP) atmospheric observatory.

-ARM deployed Eddy correlation flux measurement (ECOR) systems at all fixed and mobile observatories.
-Original ECOR data were not corrected through common Eddy correlation corrections and contained questionable data due to instrument and measurement uncertainties.
-These uncertainties in the ECOR surface turbulence fluxes hindered its usage by the user community.
+ARM deployed eddy correlation flux measurement (ECOR) systems at all fixed and mobile observatories.
+Original ECOR data were not corrected through common eddy correlation corrections and contained questionable data due to instrument and measurement uncertainties.
+These uncertainties in the ECOR surface turbulence fluxes hindered data usage by the user community.
 To improve the ECOR data, the QCECOR VAP was developed.

 - Quality control checks – Include 1) data range check on maximum and minimum values, 2) outlier check using standard deviation, and 3) temporal variability check using moving window method.